 If you’re happy with your current cell phone plan and the number of minutes, texts, and data you get, you should still take a look at your plan.

 Over the last few years, there has been a major war to take customers away from their current cell phone providers.
 This has resulted in lower prices for new customers.

 However, prices for current customers usually aren’t reduced unless you ask for a lower price.
 Call your provider to see if a cheaper plan offering the same benefits is available.
 You may be surprised to hear you’ve been overpaying.

 Do you hate negotiating with companies?
 No one likes calling and talking to call center representatives, so you definitely aren’t alone.
 If you’d rather pay someone else to see if they can lower your cell phone bill for you without lowering the service you get, consider using a service like Trim.

 Trim will negotiate your cell phone bill (and other bills) on your behalf in exchange for 33% of the yearly savings they secure.
 So if they save you $120 a year on your cell phone bill, they take $40.
-Trim’s business is negotiating, so they know the best offers out there and when to push a call center representative for a better deal.
+Trim’s business is negotiating so they know the best offers out there and how to negotiate to get those deals.

 If you know you won’t call to negotiate, using Trim is a no-brainer.
 Signing up with them is free and if they can’t secure any savings for you, you don’t pay anything.